 “Annual Refresh” means the process described in the Description of Deliverables which may result in the qualification of new vendors on an annual basis.

-“Application Programming Interface (API)” means a set of protocols, routines, and tools that allow different software applications to communicate with each other “Application and Network Security Testing” is a testing process, utilizing tools and software for penetration testing and/or Red Team engagements.
+“Application Programming Interface (API)” means a set of protocols, routines, and tools that allow different software applications to communicate with each other.

+“Application and Network Security Testing” is a testing process, utilizing tools and software for penetration testing and/or Red Team engagements.
 Depending upon the context, the testing process may also refer to penetration testing and/or Red Team exercises performed by security consultants.

 “Assessment/Advisement” means the capability to conduct feasibility studies, fit-gap analyses, providing solution options & recommendations, and design, implementation and adherence to best practices.